American Indians in Oklahoma

 The Absentee Shawnee Tribe speaks English, as well as their native Algonquian dialect.
-The Absentee Shawnee lived in wigwams.
-A wigwam is a rounded hut or tent made of hide, bark, or woven mats.
+The Absentee Shawnee lived in wigwams, which are rounded huts or tents made of hide, bark, or woven mats.
 The women were typically responsible for tending the farms, as the men hunted and fished.

-The seal features a profile of the great Shawnee leader, Tecumseh, wearing a red headdress against a bright yellow field.
-Two stylized black and white eagle feathers extending beyond the edges of the seal cross behind him and on a diagonal.
+The seal features a profile of the great Shawnee leader Tecumseh wearing a red headdress against a bright yellow field.
+Two stylized black and white eagle feathers extending beyond the edges of the seal cross behind him diagonally.
 Circling the center image on the red field are the tribe's Shawnee and English names in black.

 Alabama-Quassarte Tribal Town

 The original homeland of the Alabama-Quassarte Tribal Town is in Alabama.
 These two tribes, the Alabama and Quassarte, merged and became members of the Creek Confederacy in 1763.
-The Alabama-Quassarte came to Oklahoma during Indian Removal in 1835 and settled near Wetumpka, in the east-central part of the state.
+The Alabama-Quassarte came to Oklahoma during Indian removal in 1835 and settled near Wetumka in the east-central part of the state.